a-r-t/SER-225-Game-Platformer/docs/GameCodeDetails/GameCodeDetailsSubSections/game-patterns.md

 either completed a level or died, which then lets the `PlayerLevelClass` react to those events.

 I'm not going to go into much detail on this pattern since it's only used one time and it's not all that complex.
-Basically, an interface named `PlayerListener` is defined in the `Scene` class, and any class that implements this interface must implement the methods
+Basically, an interface named `PlayerListener` is defined in the `Level` class, and any class that implements this interface must implement the methods
 `onLevelCompleted` and `onDeath`.
 A class would implement this interface to "listen" to events from the `Player` class.

 Then in the `Player` class, an `ArrayList` instance variable of type `PlayerListener` is defined (the variable's name is `listeners`).
 There is also an